dreth/tfm_uc3m/docs/sections/mortality.md

 ### Description

 The mortality tab produces a time series plot with *week* in the x-axis and the specific mortality metric chosen in the y-axis.
 The metrics that can be selected are: Cumulative mortality rate, Cumulative relative mortality rate, Mortality improvement factor and Excess mortality.
+The plot can be static (using [ggplot2](https://ggplot2.tidyverse.org/reference/ggplot.html)) or interactive (using [plotly](https://plotly.com/r/)).

 ### Controls